-The accounting principles followed by the University in preparing the accompanying schedule are as follows:
+The accounting principles followed by the University in each of these areas and used in preparing the accompanying schedule are as follows:

-- Student Financial Assistance Disbursements are recognized on the accrual basis of accounting for awards made to students and for allowable administrative expenses of running such programs. - Awards Other Than Student Financial Assistance Disbursements (expenditures) for direct costs are recognized as incurred using the accrual method of accounting and the cost accounting principles contained in the U.S. Office of Management and Budget Circular A-21, Cost Principles for Educational Institutions.
+- Student Financial Aid Disbursements are recognized on the accrual basis of accounting for awards made to students and for allowable administrative expenses of running such programs. - Awards Other Than Student Financial Aid Disbursements (expenditures) for direct costs are recognized as incurred using the accrual method of accounting and the cost accounting principles contained in the U.S. Office of Management and Budget Circular A-21, Cost Principles for Educational Institutions.
 Under those cost principles, certain types of expenditures are not allowable or are limited as to reimbursement.
-Moreover, expenditures include a portion of costs associated with general University activities which are allocated to State expenditures under negotiated formulas commonly referred to as facilities and administrative ("F&A") costs rates.
+Moreover, expenditures include a portion of costs associated with general University activities which are allocated to Federal expenditures under negotiated formulas commonly referred to as facilities and administrative ("F&A") costs rates.
 F&A costs applicable to these cost recoveries are classified as unrestricted expenditures in the statements of revenues, expenses, and changes in net assets.
 Credit disbursement amounts typically result from grant or contract closing adjustments or transfers.